Teesside University2015 League Table Ranking 96

 - Built on Teesside University’s world-renowned expertise and reputation in digital media and digital technology.
 DigitalCity is creating a thriving cluster of digital and creative businesses in the Tees Valley – 200 high-tech business start-ups.

-- A four-floor library of resources, 1,300 places for individual and group study, access to over 40,000 books and 29,500 journals, over 400 PCs across all floors and specialist academic librarians for each subject area.
-Plus a learning hub and learning café.
+- Teesside University’s library has four floors of quality, up-to-date resources with experienced staff on-hand, 1,300 places for individual and group study, access to over 40,000 books and 29,500 journals, over 400 PCs across all floors and specialist academic librarians for each subject area.
+There’s also a Costa Coffee for your well-earned study breaks.
+There’s a learning hub at Teesside too – it provides practical advice on developing your academic skills – literature searching and referencing.

 - The largest crime scene house in the UK, over 30 crime scene areas plus a replica court.